KolevDarko/flasky-extended/README.md

-Flasky
+Flasky extended
 ======

-This repository contains the source code examples for my O'Reilly book [Flask Web Development](http://www.flaskbook.com).
+This repository is a fork from the source code from Miguel Greenberg's book Flask Web Development.

-The commits and tags in this repository were carefully created to match the sequence in which concepts are presented in the book.
-Please read the section titled "How to Work with the Example Code" in the book's preface for instructions.
+So far I have added the additional functionalities:
+* Realtime Chat between users, implemented with Flask IO extension
+* Realtime status update of users when they go offline or online.